Want that detained J-K leaders come out, resume political activity: Ram Madhav

 BJP general secretary Ram Madhav here on Sunday said they wanted that detained political leaders in Jammu and Kashmir come out and resume their political activity.
 He also said the government was confident that J-K will move towards development and total integration with India after the abrogation of its special status.

-Several opposition leaders, including NC chief Farooq Abdullah; his son and former chief minister Omar Abdullah; and ex-PDP CM Mehbooba Mufti are among those under detention since August 5, the day the special status of J-K was revoked in Parliament.
-"Very soon, we want to allow them to come out.
-When Article 370 was abrogated, close to 2,500 people were taken into preventive detention, today around 100 people are there," Madhav said on the concluding day of the Military Literature Festival here.
+Several opposition leaders, including NC chief Farooq Abdullah; his son and former chief minister Omar Abdullah; and ex-CM and PDP leader Mehbooba Mufti are among those under detention since August 5, the day the special status of J-K was revoked in Parliament.
+On detained political leaders, Madhav on the concluding day of the Military Literature Festival here said, "Very soon, we want to allow them to come out.
+When Article 370 was abrogated, close to 2,500 people were taken into preventive detention, today around 100 people are there."

 Congress MP and former Union Minister Manish Tewari also spoke on the occasion.